 What is the likelihood that when someone has a persistently clogged single nostril that it’s cancer?

-When a bothersome symptom occurs on only one side, this is can cause a lot of anxiety, bringing to mind the possibility of a malignancy.
+When a bothersome symptom occurs on only one side, this can cause a lot of anxiety, bringing to mind the possibility of a malignancy.

 A malignant mass on some area of the body very rarely has an opposite side twin.
 Symptoms from cancer usually appear on one side of the body when left-right quadrants are applicable.